Align Goals with Personal Values: 10 Evidence-Based Steps

 The Achievement Paradox: Why Your Best Goals Can Feel Empty Without Values Alignment

 Aligning goals with personal values means connecting what you pursue to what you genuinely care about, so achievement creates fulfillment rather than emptiness.
-Self-concordance theory shows that goals aligned with authentic values activate intrinsic motivation and predict higher well-being, persistence, and success rates compared to externally-driven goals.
+Self-concordance research (Sheldon and Elliot, 1999) shows that goals aligned with authentic values activate intrinsic motivation and predict higher well-being, persistence, and goal attainment compared to externally driven goals.
+The mechanism: aligned goals draw energy from identity, while misaligned goals require constant willpower that depletes over time.

 What You Will Learn